ThierryM1212/SAFEW/README.md

 Same ergo_request_read_access and ergo_check_read_access than Yoroi method are declared to ensure the compatibility of existing dApp using Yoroi.

 ## Next steps ?
-Publish on Chrome Web Store (currently blocked by https://bugs.chromium.org/p/chromium/issues/detail?id=1173354 and the requirement to publish the new extensions with manifest v3)<br/>
-Publish on Opera Addons (available on Opera beta store waiting for validation)<br/>
 Ledger signing (Waiting on ledger-ergo-app fix)<br/>
 <br/>